rodenacker/FormSpamPrevention/README.md

 # Form Spam Prevention: The Custom Tag Method

-A reliable method to prevent spam bots from completing input, select and textarea fields in online forms (e.g. contact forms)
+A reliable method to prevent spam bots from completing input, select and textarea fields and from submitting online forms (e.g. contact forms)

 ## How it works